 We are familiar with identity theft but unaware of the fact that identity theft is not limited to individuals.
 Instead, it also impersonates business identities.
 Identity theft is no longer a consumer crime only.
 With the evolution of digital businesses, cybercriminals have learned that businesses can be a very easy and potential target as they can also have their identities get stolen.

 Business identity theft is also known as commercial identity theft.
-It involves the illegal impersonation of any business or business’s employee for criminal (financial or non-financial) gain.
-Unlike consumer fraud, business identity theft is a large-scale fraud that can impact a business and employees equally.
+It involves the illegal impersonation of any business or business employee for criminal (financial or non-financial) gain.
+Unlike consumer fraud, business identity theft is a large-scale fraud that can impact a business and its employees equally.